yabadabu/godot_flow/demo/addons/flow_nodes_editor/README.md

 === TODO

-[ ] There is bug where transforms seems to be updating the input [ ] support for @last?
+[?]
+There is bug where transforms seems to be updating the input [ ] support for @last?
-[ ] Merge accept N inputs in the same In
 [ ] Support for multiple streams?
 	[ ] Debug
 	[ ] Generic Loop